Frazzini Emiliano Frazzini Lucrezia Carlini Benilda Frazzini DiVecchia Site Home

 Hi Patrick,

 I apologize for taking so long to respond.
-I found out about your Grandfather, about 7 years ago when I was reading about the history of Pueblo County, CO - then, I also read about him in a book about old homes in North Denver - I was b. in North Denver and lived there until I went away to college.
+I found out about your Grandfather, about 7 years ago when I was reading about the history of Pueblo County, CO - then, I also read about him in a book about old homes in North Denver - I was born in North Denver and lived there until I went away to college.

 Your theory about Peter setting up his own death is interesting.
 I know that the early Italians were not treated well.
 The KKK was very active in Colorado and I have even heard that governors and mayors, although, not probably not members of that society, looked the other way when Italians and other minorities got themselves into "trouble".
 Peter would have been smart to figure out a "way out".
 My own great-grandfather and his sons changed their surname from Carlino to Carleno, thinking that the latter sounded more American (or at least that's how the family story went).